aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 to use the `SSSP library version 1.1 <https://www.materialscloud.org/discover/sssp/table/efficiency>`_.
 Find its name and specify it in the appropriate variable.

 **Exercise**: Inspect the rest of the script to see how we are specifying inputs.
+In particular:

+- Note how you can define a crystal structure directly in AiiDA, without using any external library, if you know the cell vectors and the atoms coordinates.

+- Note how you can define a ``KpointsData`` node (``kpoints_scf``) that does not include an explicit list of k-points, but rather represents a regular grid (:math:`4\times4\times4` in this example, and similarly :math:`10\times10\times10` for ``kpoints_nscf``).
+  (The workflow, internally, knows that for the NSCF step one needs to unfold this k-points grid in an explicit grid of all k-points).

-Note in particular an alternative way to specify the projections, using a more declarative formats rather than just a list of strings.
+- Note a different way to specify the projections, using a more declarative format as a list of projection declarations (that gets internally converted in a queryable ``OrbitalData``, rather than just a list of strings).
+  The documentation of the ``get_projections`` function and its parameters `can be found here <https://aiida-wannier90.readthedocs.io/en/v2.0.0/reference.html#aiida_wannier90.orbitals.generate_projections>`_.

 Once you have saved your changes, you can run the workflow with: